ha981muk-git/german_document_classifier/README.md

 ### **Clone the Repository**

-Run the following commands in a Colab cell to clone the project and navigate into the directory:
+Run the following commands in a Colab/Kaggle cell to clone the project and navigate into the directory:

 ```bash
 !git clone https://github.com/ha981muk-git/german_document_classifier.git